 Dr. Brendan MoulderD.V.M.

-She was introduced to the field at an early age.
-She moved to Baltimore City a couple of years ago, and in her free time she enjoys going for walks and hikes with her husband and their black lab Mika.
-Maria has loved animals since she was a baby and often assisted her brother who was a Veterinarian.
+She was introduced to the field at an early age as her father is a large animal veterinary technician and her brother is a veterinarian back in Costa Rica.
+Maria has loved animals since she was a baby and often observed and assisted her brother and father in all kinds of treatments and procedures.
 It didn’t take long before Maria realized that she wanted to learn more about veterinary medicine, so she could continue to help animals for the rest of her life.

 Paula was born and raised Maryland.
 Since she was a little girl she was interested in animals and her parents allowed her to indulge herself with having many throughout her younger years.
 Every time they would take their pets to their veterinary office, Paula dreamed of working in one.
 She is currently living in Baltimore, in her first town home with her fiancé and fur baby Lionel, the cat.
 She just started at Belvedere Veterinary Hospital as a Client Representative and is super excited to see where the veterinary field might take her in the future.